iem-projects/forecast/_posts/2014-11-24-documenting-a-process.md

 together in the same direction."
 So I imagine that a person that values the work at least occasionally looks into the same, or approximately same direction as myself.

 But then experience is the process-form in natura.
-Experiences are becomings, and we have people to _make_ experiences.
+Experiences are becomings, and we want people to _make_ experiences.
 So I think there are two components to this question.
 The first concerns the preconditions I consider relevant, the other the possibilities of change.
 As a precondition, I think you ought to be a sensitive person, and my experience is that this is a general condition independent of the type of sense (i.e. you need not be necessarily someone that is